Newy555/Hello-World/README.md

-# Hello-World
+# Happy Birthday
 An initial repository.
-Nothing special however hopefully it is the start to something cool! lets see how this turns out...
+Designed to store contents belonging to a very basic birthday card app.